formless-eng/share-v1-core/share/README.md

 - `SHARE022` : `A PFA which does not support licensing was supplied to this collection.`
 - `SHARE023` : `Incorrect licensing price provided.
 Please use pricePerLicense method to determine correct value.`
 - `SHARE024` : `Attempted licensing price is incorrect.
 Use grossPricePerLicense method to determine correct price in wei.`
+- `SHARE025` : `The supplied asset is not owned by this S2RD split and therefore cannot be reclaimed.`

 ## Audits and Formal Verification